 Video/Image Cues are only available with SCS Standard and higher license levels.
 Video Capture is only available with SCS Professional and higher license levels.

 Video/Image Cues are like 'slide shows' or 'story boards' - you can include several image and/or video files to be played sequentially.
 Although Video/Image Cues can handle multiple video/image files, you may alternatively just include a single file in a cue.
 As from SCS 11.8 Video/Image Cues also support live video feeds through a selected Video Capture Device.

 On selecting the toolbar button or option to add a new Video/Image Cue or Sub-Cue, the action is as follows:

-·If a Video Capture device has been specified in Production Properties then SCS doesn't initially know if you want to select a file or a camera (ie video capture device).
+·If a Video Capture device has been specified in Production Properties then SCS doesn't initially know if you want to select a file or a video capture device (eg a video camera).
 So the screen is displayed without a file having been selected.
-By default the first combo box in the 'File' detail will show Video/Image File, and to select a file you just need to click on the Browse (...) button to select the required file.
-To select a video capture device, click on the combo box and select Video Capture Source, and then select the required Video Capture Device.
+By default the first combo box in the detail panel will show Video/Image File, and to select a file you just need to click on the Browse (...) button to select the required file.
+To select a video capture device, click on the combo box and select Video Capture, and then select the required Video Capture Device.

 Tip: If you do not yet have the video or image file you want to use for the cue then you can create a Place Holder for the Video/Image cue.
 To do this, simply select Cancel in the File Selector, and you will be asked if you want to create a Place Holder, so just click Yes.
 This will create an Video/Image Cue which can be 'played' just like any other video/image cue, but will, of course, immediately complete as there is no file selected and the duration of the cue is 0.000 seconds.